 The only way you can really remove the tarnish is by polishing it away.
 However, it's not a good idea to polish the sliver too often for several reasons.
 First, it's a tedious job and when you polish your sliver it actually takes some sliver off so it should only be done only when necessary.
 At the most, try not to polish your sliver more than one to two times per year.
 Just enough to prepare for big family gatherings around the holidays!

 Now that you know what you are up against, it's time to get to know the right way to pack away your silver items.

 The first step in preparing your silver for storage is to hand wash each piece using a mild soap.
 Don't use any type of lemon-scented detergent.
 Once the items are washed, you can dry each one with a soft flannel cloth and allow the sliver to cool.
 After it is cooled adequately, polish each of the pieces with a traditional type of sliver polish.
 This will help protect your sliver for the duration of the amount of time it is spent in moving boxes or storage.

 Put your cleaned and rolled silver in the box or chest you have available.
 There are specialty boxes you can purchase with individual compartments for smaller bundles of items.
-Be sure that you fill in any empty space in the box using newspaper or bubble wrap, but make sure these filler materials don’t come in direct contact with the silver.
+If you use filler material such as newspaper or bubble wrap, make sure these filler materials don't come in direct contact with the silver.

 Wrap the Box or Chest

 If you are storing your sliver away for a long period, then it is a good idea to wrap the box or chest in bubble wrap.
 However, if you are only putting it away for a short period, a sheet or large towel will be sufficient.

 Keeping Your Silver Safe